utautattaro/Photon-for-PlayCanvas/README.md

 <li>attached app.js to any object</li>

 <li>after parse, fill your information.
-If you fill "server address" of PHOTON SERVER, using photon server.The colum should be blank when you want to use photon cloud.</li>
+If you filled "server address" of PHOTON SERVER,must be using photon server.The colum should be blank when you want to use photon cloud.</li>

 <img width="40%" src="http://i.imgur.com/dWDxTiT.png" />